jvelilla/ReactWebPackEWF/Readme.md

 In this rule, we tell webpack to use `babel-loader` to transpile files that end with `.js` excluding files from the `/node_modules/`.

-Now we will extend our rule to use the predefined configurations to transpile different type of Javascript to browsers, using the presets we already installed.
+Now, we will extend our rule to use the predefined configurations to transpile different type of Javascript to browsers, using the presets we already installed.
 With `@babel/preset-env` transpile ES2015+ syntax and `@babel/preset-react` for transpiling react code